-Graduation Plan Use the following additional resources, in addition to this major map, to complete your graduation plan (Catalog, and your Degree Audit in UAconnect).
+Graduation Plan Use the following additional resources, in addition to this major map, to complete your graduation plan (Catalog , and your Degree Audit in UAconnect).
 Many students have more than one major, minor, or pre-professional goal that has additional required classes.
 This tool allows you to combine all your educational goals in to one plan.
-High List all Advanced Placement, International Baccalaureate, Dual or Concurrent credit School credit Year Fall Spring Summer Total Total 1st year Year 1 credit hours (aim for 30): Total 2nd year Year 2 credit hours (aim for 60): Total 3rd year Year 3 credit hours (aim for 90): Total 4th year Year 4 credit hours (Must be at least 120):
+High School credit List all Advanced I List all Advanced Placement, International Baccalaureate, Dual or Concurrent credit Year Fall Spring Summer Total Year 1 Total 1 st year credit hours (aim for 30): Year 2 Total 2 nd year credit hours (aim for 60): Year 3 Total 3 rd year credit hours (aim for 90): Year 4 Total 4 th year credit hours (Must be at least 120):